Practical Nurse Education

 Since requirements for progression in the nursing program are in addition to the general requirements of the College, a student suspended from the program is not necessarily suspended from the College.
 Students who are eligible to do so may continue in their supporting courses and apply for readmission to the nursing program at a later time or may elect to change their major.

-The clinical site requires a criminal background check and drug screen testing prior to participation in the clinical component.
-If any clinical facility refuses to allow the student to participate in the clinical experiences in that clinical agency as a result of those findings, the student will not be able to progress in the program.
+A criminal background check, urine drug screen, and up-to-date immunizations are required by clinical sites prior to participation in the clinical component.
+If any clinical facility denies a student’s participation in clinical experiences in that clinical agency, the student will not be able to progress in the program.
+Applicants for initial nursing licensure in North Carolina must complete a criminal background check as well.

 B.E.
 Mendenhall Jr. Building